syncfusion-content/fileformat-docs/File-Formats/PDF/Working-with-Tables.md

 ### Creating a simple table using PdfLightTable in an existing document

-You can create table using PdfLightTable in the existing document by using the followind code sample
+You can create table using PdfLightTable in the existing document by using the following code sample

 {% tabs %}